The GAPS programme at TNG LXXI. A sub-Neptune suitable for atmospheric characterization in a multiplanet and mutually inclined system orbiting the bright K dwarf TOI-5789 (HIP 99452): Data analysis and results

 \subsection{Search for additional planets in TESS photometry}

 We analyzed both TESS sectors for additional transits using the Cambridge Exoplanet Transit Recovery Algorithm (CETRA; \citealt{Smith2025}), a fast and sensitive GPU-optimized transit detection tool.
 After masking the known TOI-5789\,c transits, we conducted a targeted search for signals with a minimum depth of 50 parts per million (ppm).
 This search yielded no reliable result, even at the shortest period of TOI-5789\,b, where a signal should have been readily detected.
+In particular, the transits of TOI-5789\,d should be visible in both sectors, and hence their non-detection confirms that the planet is not transiting.
+TOI-5789\,e is predicted to transit near the end of Sector 54, unless its transit occurs more than $1.6\sigma$ later than expected, in which case it would fall outside the TESS coverage.
+Therefore, a degree of ambiguity on the transiting nature of planet e still remains, which could be cleared out with additional photometry, for instance with CHEOPS (Characterising Exoplanet Satellite; \citealt{Benz2021}).

-Therefore, in order to quantify the detectability of planet b, we performed a transit injection and recovery experiment using the \texttt{MATRIX} tool \citep{Pajares2023}.
+In order to quantify the detectability of planet b, we performed a transit injection and recovery experiment using the \texttt{MATRIX} tool \citep{Pajares2023}.
 In particular, we masked the transits of TOI-5789\,c and detrended the light curve using the bi-weight approach and a window size of 0.5 days.
 We then injected a series of synthetic transits into the PDC-SAP light curve around the planet's orbital period, covering a range of planetary radii from $R_{\rm p}=0.5\,R_{\oplus}$ to $2.5\,R_{\oplus}$ with steps of $0.1\,R_{\oplus}$.
 Recovery was defined by successful retrieval of transit signals with duration within 1 hour of the set value, period within 5\% of the injected period, and a signal detection efficiency above 5.

 The results indicate that only transits corresponding to planetary radii exceeding $R_{\rm p}\gtrsim0.9\,R_{\oplus}$ produce reliably recoverable signals.
 Planets smaller than this threshold fall below the detection limit of our pipeline, implying that a non-detection is consistent with $R_{\rm p}<0.9\,R_{\oplus}$.
 We conclude that either the orbit of TOI-5789\,b is inclined with respect to TOI-5789\,c, or TOI-5789\,b is sufficiently small to escape photometric detection.
 However, the former hypothesis is much more likely than the latter, because a radius $R_{\rm p}<0.9\,R_{\oplus}$ for a mass of $M_{\rm p}\geq 2.12\,M_{\oplus}$ (as derived from the RVs; see Table~\ref{tab:planet_parameters}) would imply an unrealistic bulk density three times higher than that of the Earth.